xavrb/Py-Tex-automation-example/README.md

 %EmailDomain: testmail.ch
 %Cellphone: 55233256565
 %Landline: 56465454
-%numberCards: 1500 <-- here you set the number of cards you need
+%numberPages: 15 <-- here you set the number of pages you need (there are 10 cards in each page)
+%cardSize: iso7810 <--	Possible values <|	iso7810 ->	ISO 7810 size: 85.60mm x 53.98mm
+					 |	european ->	European size: 85mm x 55mm
+					 |	us -> 		US size: 3.5 in x 2 in
 %template: default <-- working on different templates

 ```